JulienB17/gnss2iso/README.md

     Several options are available to search for an ISO code with get_iso() & get_att() methods:
         * if dist=True:    returns the ISO code of the nearest country, whatever the distance; it always returns an ISO code [default]
-        * elseif buffer>0: returns the ISO code the nearest country within a circle centered on the station and with Radius = buffer [unit depends on shapefile epsg: degree or meter] or '000' if no polygon is intersected by the circle
+        * elif buffer>0:   returns the ISO code the nearest country intersecting a circle centered on the station and with Radius = buffer (float) [unit depends on shapefile epsg: degree or meter] or '000' if no polygon is intersected by the circle
         * else:            returns the ISO code of the polygon containing the station or '000' if no polygon includes the station